 November 9, 2017

 Kenneth A. Blanco, Acting Assistant Attorney General, U.S. Department of Justice.
-Read the speech here.
+Read Acting Assistant Attorney General Blanco's keynote address here.

 Steven R. Peikin, Co-Director, Division of Enforcement, U.S. Securities and Exchange Commission.
-Read the speech here.
+Read Co-Director Peikin's keynote address here.

 Fall Conference 2017: Deterring Corporate Crime: The Promise and Challenge of Multiple Enforcers

 This conference brought together academics, enforcement officials, general counsels, compliance officers, and white collar defense lawyers to discuss how best to structure interacting corporate liability rules imposed by different enforcers in order to most effectively deter corporate crime.

 Deputy Attorney General Rod Rosenstein delivered the keynote address.

 Perspectives on Enforcement: Self-Reporting and Cooperation at the CFTC

 On September 25, 2017, from 6:00 to 7:30 p.m., James McDonald, Director of Enforcement for the U.S. Commodity Futures Trading Commission announced a new policy on self-reporting and cooperation.